Uniswap/docs/docs/contracts/permit2/overview.md

 [`Permit2`](https://github.com/Uniswap/permit2) is a unification of 2 contracts, [`SignatureTransfer`](./reference/signature-transfer.md) and [`AllowanceTransfer`](./reference/allowance-transfer.md).
 The `SignatureTransfer` contract handles all signature-based transfers, meaning that an allowance on the token is bypassed and permissions to the spender only last for the duration of the transaction that the one-time signature is spent.
 The `AllowanceTransfer` contract handles setting allowances on tokens, giving permissions to spenders on a specified amount for a specified duration of time.
 Any transfers that then happen through the `AllowanceTransfer` contract will only succeed if the proper permissions have been set.

+## Resources

+A great [explanation](https://github.com/dragonfly-xyz/useful-solidity-patterns/tree/main/patterns/permit2) of the Permit2 contract and example usage.

 ## Approving Permit2

 Before integrating contracts can request users’ tokens through Permit2, users must approve the Permit2 contract through the specific token contract by calling something like: